 Background and activities

 I am currently Associate Professor of Literature in English in the Department of Teacher Education (ILU), working at the intersection of contemporary Canadian literature, feminist and queer philosophy, trans literature and visual art, and affect studies.
 I am also Research Affiliate for the Canadian Literature Centre (CLC) at the University of Alberta (Canada) and Scholar in The Pierre Elliott Trudeau Foundation.
-I am Deputy Editor of Canada and Beyond: A Journal of Canadian Literary and Cultural Studies and I write the Canada chapter (journals) for The Year's Work in English Studies (Oxford UP).
-I also serve on the Editorial Board of The Raymond Carver Review and I am Executive Member in the Pierre Elliott Trudeau Foundation Alumni Network
+I write the Canada chapter (journals) for The Year's Work in English Studies (Oxford UP) and I serve on the Editorial Board of The Raymond Carver Review.
+I am also Executive Member in the Pierre Elliott Trudeau Foundation Alumni Network